CraftAcademyLabs/ca_course/bmi_challenge/step_1_first_tests.md

 Let's implement the code that makes this test pass.

-In your `src` folder, create a file named `person.js`.
+In your `src` folder, create a file called `person.js`.
 Add the following code to that file:

 ```js
 # src/person.js